 This week was a bit hectic as we had a lot of schoolwork and I (purposefully) didn’t do much over Host Family weekend, so I needed a bit more time to stay on top of everything.
 As a result, this week’s blog post is a bit short!

 Tues.
 Oct.
 22

-Long story short, I got locked in the Waschhaus (I was a bit concerned I was just too dumb to figure out how to open the door, but I learned it can’t actually be opened from the inside if it is locked) but thankfully, I had my phone and emailed one of my teachers who is in charge of the bike program and he saw the email and sent a student with a key within 10 minutes.
-I actually called my dad during this time and he laughed with me about it and suggested I go to the windows and door and knock and yell for help… which I’m glad I didn’t have to do.
+Long story short, I got locked in the Waschhaus (I was a bit concerned I was just too dumb to figure out how to open the door, but I learned it can’t actually be opened from the inside if it is locked) but thankfully, I had my phone and emailed one of the teachers who is in charge of the bike program.
+He saw the email and sent a student with a key within 10 minutes.
+I actually called my dad during this time and he laughed with me about it and suggested I go to the windows and knock and yell for help… but I’m glad I didn’t have to do that.

 (The next day, the teacher in charge of the mountain biking CAS left chocolate in my pigeon hole – our individual mailbox in the Mensa – with a sticky note saying that if I ever want more chocolate, he can lock me in the Waschhaus again :)) When I told some of my friends what happened, they were a bit shocked, but at least now I have a funny story to tell.

 At today’s bouldering session, I tried a blue path approximately 10 times and I was pretty convinced I would have to try again the next session, but on my last try before we had to leave, I finally did it!
 I was really proud of myself for not giving up despite failing so many times, and also for being willing to take the risk to do a new move on the wall.
 It initially made me kind of uncomfortable and a bit scared as I didn’t want to fall, but once I did it, I realized it’s not as difficult as I thought it would be.
 In two weeks (we won’t boulder next week because it’s fall break), I hope to try it again!